tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

    serving cell is less or equal to the servingHandoverThreshold parameter (i.e. the conditions of the UE in the serving cell are getting bad or not good enough), then the eNB considers this UE to hand it over to a new neighbour eNB.
-The handover will really triggered depending on the measurements of the neighbour cells.
+The handover will eventually be triggered depending on the measurements of the neighbour cells.

- - neighbourHandoverOffset, if the difference between the best neighbour RSRQ and the serving cell RSRQ is greater or equal to the neighbourHandoverOffset parameter, then the handover procedure is triggered for this UE.
+ - neighbourHandoverOffset, if the UE is considered for handover, and the difference between the best neighbour RSRQ and the RSRQ difference between the neighbor and the serving cell is greater or equal to the neighbourHandoverOffset parameter, then the handover procedure is triggered for this UE.